SchnTgaiSpock/Wildernether/README.md

 Wildernether food can be made in the Enhanced Crafting Table and the Blackstone Stove.

 ### Cooking in the Blackstone Stove
 The Blackstone Stove has three modes: Soup, Frying, and Oven.
-For soup mode, place a cauldron on top of the Stove.
+For soup mode, place a Cauldron on top of the Stove.
 For Frying mode, place a Heavy Weighted Pressure Plate (Iron Pressure Plate) on top of the Stove.
 Oven mode is the default.

-When using the correct mode and recipe, clicking on the "Cook" button in the Stove's menu will put the cooked item in the output slot.
-Items will stack up to 64, even if they are unstackables.
+When using the correct mode and recipe, clicking on the "Click to cook!" button in the Stove's menu will put the cooked item in the output slot.

 ### Reading the Stove recipes
 The top 6 slots in the Simefun Guide correspond to the 6 slots in the Stove.
-The middle bottom slot is the item in the bowl slot.
+The middle bottom slot is the item in the bowl slot for soup recipes.